 Clinical supervisors are appointed by students from an approved list of appropriately qualified and experienced counselling practitioners – the Ulster University Register of Counselling-Training Supervision Providers – which is renewed annually.

-Placement mentors are appointed by placement agencies and work closely with the college and supervisory teams
+Placement mentors are appointed by placement agencies and work closely with the college and supervisory teams.

-For 2024/25 fees, please refer to our Fees and Charges Policy on the SWC website.
+For 2026/27 fees, please refer to our Fees and Charges Policy on the SWC website.

 In addition to course and registration fees, all counselling courses incur an additional cost in relation to practice and personal therapy requirements.
 The following are examples of the associated costs.